 6 classes a year for 4 years translates to 24 classes...

-The Universities require at least 18 of those classes...
+The Universities require between 15 to 18 of those classes...

 Universities DO NOT accept “D’s” from a any class...

-the average minimum GPA is not lower than a 3.0...
+the average minimum GPA for most student to get accepted into college is not lower than a 3.0...

 So whatever students do in 8th grade becomes critical to their success and placement in 9th grade.

 This leads to the question I get asked most often: "How do I get my child into Honors classes at the high school?"
 There are 3 Honors classes and 1 AP class in 9th grade at Warren High School currently.
 The requirements for Honors English are an A in English and recommendation from the English teacher that the student is ready for an upper level course.
 The requirements for Honors Math are an A in math and a recommendation from the math teacher that the student is ready for an upper level course.
 The requirements for Honors Biology are an A in Science, an A in English and a recommendation from the science teacher that the student is ready for an upper level course.
 The requirements for the AP class are still being discussed but will definitely be based on an ability level for college level coursework.

 Please remember...GPA in high school is important...having all honors classes with a low GPA is less helpful than taking regular college prep classes and getting a high GPA.